Development cooperation appropriations

 The appropriations are divided into two categories: the exclusive ODA budget item administered by the Ministry of Foreign Affairs and other development cooperation.

 Examples of the use of the ODA administered by the Foreign Ministry include bilateral development cooperation between Finland and its partner countries, support granted to UN agencies, development banks and Finnish CSOs, and humanitarian assistance.
 In statistics, funding for other development cooperation covers costs arising from the reception of refugees, Finland's contribution to the European Union’s development cooperation budget, and other disbursements counted as development assistance in various administrative sectors.
-It also includes an estimate of investments considered to fall under development cooperation by Finnfund, which is a Finnish development financier, and an estimate of other development policy investments.
+It also includes an estimate of development financier Finnfund’s development policy investments and an estimate of the Foreign Ministry’s development policy loans and investments.

 Download data file Source: MFA

-The graphic presentation below illustrates Finland’s development cooperation appropriations as they are anticipated to grow in 2023–2026.
-The figures for 2023 are from the budget, and the figures for 2024–2026 are based on the spending limits decision.
+The graphic presentation below illustrates Finland’s development cooperation appropriations as they are anticipated to grow in 2025–2028.
+The figures for 2025 are from the government’s budget, and the figures for 2026–2028 are based on the spending limits decision.

 Download data file Source: MFA